mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/code-example-wallet.en.md

 ```

 > After the user is redirected to the Mercado Pago page to make the payment, you can be notified about the result of the transaction by registering the `back_urls`, as explained in [Preferences](/developers/en/docs/checkout-bricks/payment-brick/additional-customization/preferences).
+>
+> Payments with **Mercado Pago Wallet** do not need to be sent via the backend.
+If the user selects this option as a means of payment, the `preferenceId` sent at the initialization of the brick is responsible for redirecting the buyer to the Mercado Pago website, where the payment will be made directly on our website.
+To redirect the buyer back to your site, you can configure the `back_urls` as described [in this article](/developers/en/docs/checkout-bricks/payment-brick/additional-customization/preferences#bookmark_redirect_the_buyer_to_your_site).